-The long-term goal of this project is to implement an automated control-loop as close as possible from the quantum device.
-Thus, we want to keep the preprocessing on the input data minimal to avoid any computation overhead inside the cryogenic environment.
-This is why we do not compute the derivative on the patches, nor complex data processing such as proposed in \citet{Czischek_2021}.
-Furthermore, most statistical methods required a large space sample to be reliable, which is incompatible with our small patch measurements strategy.
+The long-term goal of this project is to implement an automated control loop as close as possible to the quantum device.
+Thus, we want to minimize the preprocessing of the input data to avoid any computation overhead inside the cryogenic environment.
+This is why we do not compute the derivative on the patches or perform complex data processing, such as the method proposed by \citet{Czischek_2021}.
+Furthermore, most statistical methods require a large sample size to be reliable, which is incompatible with our small patch measurement strategy.

-To improve the convergence of the models, we normalized the input model between \num{0} and \num{1} based on the smallest and largest current value of each patch.
+To improve the convergence of the models, we normalized the input model to a range between \num{0} and \num{1} based on the smallest and largest current value of each patch.